 - Implementing good practice in transparency - Implementing good practices in reporting - Assurance and effective accountability - The authority publishes its performance in achieving delivery of its corporate plan objectives on an annual basis.
 Performance monitoring reports considered by Overview and Scrutiny are published on the authority's website in accordance with publication standards and guidelines. - Data in respect of transparency is published on the Authority's website. - The Statement of Accounts is produced and published annually in accordance with statutory legislation.
-Aligned with this is the production of the Annual Governance Statement which identifies how the authority has met it's governance reporting obligations

-- External Audit recommendations are reported to Audit Committee, following the completion of their annual audit process, follow-ups of recommendations are also reported - Internal Audit processes ensure compliance with Public Sector Internal Auditing Standards.
-Internal Audit recommendations are followed-up and reported to Audit Committee, further follow-up is planned if recommendations haven't been actioned in full.
+Aligned with this is the production of the Annual Governance Statement which identifies how the authority has met its governance reporting obligations - External Audit recommendations are reported to Audit Committee, following the completion of their annual audit process, follow-ups of recommendations are also reported - Internal Audit processes ensure compliance with Public Sector Internal Auditing Standards.
+Internal Audit recommendations are followed-up and reported to Audit Committee, further follow-up is planned if recommendations haven't been actioned in full - The Council has requested a peer challenge which will commence in November 2018.
+Peer challenges are improvement focussed and tailored to meet individual council's needs and are designed to complement and add value to a council's own performance and improvement focus.